Auto-Enrolment in Ireland: An Employer Guide

 All employers need to quickly understand what auto-enrolment will mean for them and their employees.
 In short, retirement saving for employees will become mandatory, and employers will need to decide how they want to provide retirement benefits to employees.

-Our analysis shows that most employers who already provide pension plans or PRSAs to employees, want to continue to use these and avoid the new central retirement savings system where possible.
-But to do this, employees (or employers on their behalf) need to be contributing to the pension plan prior to September 2025.
+Our analysis shows that most employers who already provide pension plans or PRSAs to employees want to continue to use these and avoid My Future Fund where possible.
+But to do this, employees (or employers on their behalf) need to be contributing to the pension plan prior to January 2026.
 If they are not, employees within the scope of the auto-enrolment requirements will be automatically enrolled into MFF.

 For all employers, the challenge is clear: planning and preparation must start now to maximise the time available prior to commencement.
 Despite appearances, auto-enrolment is not straightforward and will need to be fully understood to minimise complications.
 Business, employee, and pension plan impacts need to be considered; options assessed and strategic decisions made in sufficient time before auto-enrolment commences.